One of the first things most .NET developers learn to do with

 DateTime now = DateTime.Now;

 This is probably the most horrible introduction to date and time that you could have.
-In my less-than-humble opinion, this is one method that should be deprecated from the .Net framework.
+In my less-than-humble opinion, this is one method that should be deprecated from .NET.
 Let's look at some of the deficiencies:

 The "Local" kind is not all that useful